l3blonde/marine-species-spotting/docs/theatrical-performance.md

 }
 ```

-**Captain Code:**
+**Captain Code breaks the seal and reads aloud:**
+"Ok, the courier has returned.
-"I open the response envelope and read the JSON.
+I open the envelope and read the JSON inside.
+If the answer is good,
-If successful, I record the report and move to the result room!"
+I write the biologist’s report into the log.
+I note how confident she is.
+Then I give the order.
+Clear the deck.
+Show the results"

 ### 📖 Code Translation: